SKLBOT/ai-lord-generator/README.md

 7. Add your [API key](https://beta.openai.com/account/api-keys) to the newly created `.env` file

-8. Run the app
+8. Run the app locally using Flask.

    ```bash
    $ flask run
    ```

 You should now be able to access the app at [http://localhost:5000](http://localhost:5000)!

-For the full context behind this example app, check out the [tutorial](https://beta.openai.com/docs/quickstart).
+## Setup and run with Heroku

+1. Optionally, the project is configured to be able to run with Heroku locally using the Heroku CLI or deployed to a dyno.

+2. Setup following this guide [python-and-heroku](https://devcenter.heroku.com/articles/getting-started-with-python).